Body of man discovered in N.I. - five arrested on suspicion of murder

-The P.S.N.I. has arrested five people on suspicion of murder after the body of a man was found in Bessbrook on Wednesday morning.
+The P.S.N.I. has arrested five people on suspicion of murder after the body of a man was found in Bessbrook, Co Armagh, on Wednesday morning.

 The dead man was found inside a property in the Acorn Hill area of Bessbrook.